 All Roomba robots cab be asked to spot clean.
 When spot clean is invoked, the robot will spiral approximately 3 feet in diameter and then spiral back to where it started for an intense, localized clean.

 All Roomba robots are equipped with a Home button that can be pressed to send the robot to dock at its Home Base.
 Of course, the robot will also go automatically to its Home Base when battery runs low.

 Both Roomba 960 and 860 are equipped with a Lithium-Ion battery.
 Lithium-Ion batteries are designed to provide longer cleaning sessions than Nickel Metal Hydride (Ni-MH) batteries and last longer before needing to be replaced.

 iRobot has specified the battery run time for Roomba 960 as 75 minutes.

 For Roomba 860, the average time is about 60 minutes, but note that for all robots (including Roomba 960) run times can vary extensively depending on the amount of work the robot has to do to clean the floors.
 That is because different types of carpets, different floor plans and different amounts of dirt may require different amounts of effort from the robot and hence different amounts of ''juice'' from the battery.

 However, keep in mind that Lithium-Ion batteries are designed to provide longer cleaning sessions.

 - Roomba 960 can be remotely controlled from your smartphone using the iRobot Home App.
 No explicit remote control device is provided.

-- Roomba 860 does not come with a remote control device.
+- Roomba 860 does not come with a remote-control device.
 All controls are done using the buttons on the robot itself.
 But, if desired, an optionl remote-control device can be separately purchased (see below Amazon products section).